skillrepos/huggingface/labs.md

 2. Let's search for a simple model to try out.
 In the search bar, enter the text *DialoGPT*.
 Look for and select the *microsoft/DialoGPT-medium* model.
 (Make sure not to select the *small* one.)
   ![model search](./images/hug48.png?raw=true "model search")
 </br></br></br>
 3. Let's see how we can quickly get up and running with this model.
 On the *Model Card* page for the *microsoft/DialoGPT-medium* model, if you scroll down, you'll see a *How to use* section with some code in it.
-Highlight that code and copy it so we can paste it in a file in our workspace.
+Use the *Copy button* in the upper right or highlight the code and copy it so we can paste it in a file in our workspace.

 ![code to use model](./images/hug49.png?raw=true "code to use model")
 </br></br></br>